 \subsection{Quantum representations}

-In \cite{BHMV}, Blanchet, Habegger, Masbaum and Vogel defined the TQFT functor $\mathcal V_{p}$, for every $p\geq 3$ and a primitive root of unity $A$ of order $2p$.
-These TQFT should correspond to the so-called $SU(2)$-TQFT, for even $p$ and to the $SO(3)$-TQFT, for odd $p$ (see also \cite{LW} for another $SO(3)$-TQFT).
-As it is known these TQFT determine and are determined by a series of representations of an extension of the mapping class groups $\mathcal{M}_g$.
+In \cite{BHMV}, Blanchet, Habegger, Masbaum and Vogel defined the TQFT functor $\mathcal V_{p}$, for every integer $p\geq 3$ and a primitive root of unity $\zeta$ of order $2p$.
+These TQFT should correspond to the so-called $SU(2)$-TQFT, for even $p$ and to the $SO(3)$-TQFT, for odd $p$ (see also \cite{LW} for another version of $SO(3)$-TQFT).
+It is known that these TQFT determine and are determined by a series of projective representations of the mapping class groups.

-\begin{definition} Let $p\in\Z_+$, $p\geq 3$ and $A$ be a primitive $2p$-th root of unity.
-The quantum representation $\rho_{p,A}$ is the projective representation of the mapping class group associated to $\mathcal V_{p}$, the TQFT at the root of unity $A$.
-We denote therefore by $\ro_{p,A}$ the linear representation of the central extension $\widetilde{\mathcal{M}_g}$ of the mapping class groups $M_g$ (of the genus $g$ closed orientable surface) which resolves the projective ambiguity of $\rho_{p,A}$ (see \cite{Ger,MR}).
-Furthermore $N(g,p)$ will denote the dimension of the space of conformal blocks associated by the TQFT $\mathcal V_{p}$ to the closed orientable surface of genus $g$. \end{definition}
+\begin{definition} Let $p\in\Z_+$, $p\geq 5$ and $\zeta$ be a primitive $2p$-th root of unity. \begin{enumerate} \item The quantum representation $\rho_{p,\zeta}$ is the projective representation of the mapping class group associated to $\mathcal V_{p}$, the TQFT at the root of unity $\zeta$. \item We denote by $\ro_{p,\zeta}$ the linear representation of the central extension $\widetilde{M_g}$ of the mapping class groups $M_g$ of the genus $g$ closed oriented surface which resolves the projective ambiguity of $\rho_{p,\zeta}$ (see \cite{Ger,MR}). \item Furthermore, $N(g,p)$ denotes the dimension of the space of conformal blocks associated by the TQFT $\mathcal V_{p}$ to the closed oriented surface of genus $g$. \end{enumerate} \end{definition}

-\begin{remark} The unitary TQFTs arising usually correspond to the following choices for the root of unity:

-Notice a slight change with respect to the convention \cite{F2} where a typo arised in the expression for odd $p$: in this formula $A_p$ is indeed a primitive $2p$-th root of unity when $p\equiv -1({\rm mod}\; 4)$, but only a primitive $p$-th root of unity when $p\equiv 1({\rm mod }\; 4)$.
-Nevertheless the TQFT construction works as well in this case and gives the same TQFT as the one associated to a suitable primitive $2p$-th root of unity.
-One has to put instead